YYZ - POS

 • Which airline alliances offer flights from Toronto to Port of Spain?

-Star Alliance is the only airline alliance operating flights between Toronto and Port of Spain.
+oneworld, and Star Alliance are the airline alliances operating flights between Toronto and Port of Spain, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Toronto to Port of Spain?